daisy/epubcheck-webui/README.md

 Verify that the application works in local mode:

 ```
-$ cd daisy-pipeline.epubcheck/epubcheck-web
+$ cd epubcheck-webui
 $ play start
 $ curl http://localhost:9000
 ```

 Curl should return the raw HTML of the first page of the epubcheck web UI (the file upload form).
 If this is what you get, then it works!
-If not, check the log in daisy-pipeline.epubcheck/epubcheck-web/logs/application.log.
+If not, check the log in `epubcheck-webui/logs/application.log`.

 ### Configure for public use